canonical/rockcraft/docs/tutorial/go.rst

     :dedent: 2

-Reset your environment
+Reset the environment
 ======================

 We've reached the end of this tutorial.

-If you'd like to reset your working environment, you can simply run the
+If we'd like to reset the working environment, we can simply run the
 following:

 .. literalinclude:: code/go/task.yaml